AACR VIRTUAL PATIENT ADVOCATE FORUM

 HOW EVOLUTION SHAPES CANCER

 Evolutionary theories are shaping how we understand the evolution of cancer and cancer metastasis.
 Integrating evolutionary theory into cancer treatment is key to recognizing and controlling therapeutic resistance and developing proactive therapy regimens.
-This Patient Advocate Forum will also explore ways that cancer evolution can impact and drive new approaches to develop new biomarkers and more effective therapeutic targets.
+This Patient Advocate Forum explores ways that cancer evolution can impact and develop new biomarkers and more effective therapeutic targets.

-Anna D. Barker, Ellison Institute for Transformative Medicine of USC, Los Angeles, CA
+Anna D. Barker, PhD, FAACR, Ellison Institute for Transformative Medicine of USC, Los Angeles, CA

-Charles Swanton, FRCP, BSc, PhD, FAACR, The Francis Crick Institute, London, UK
+Charles Swanton, MD, PhD, FRCP, FAACR, FRS, The Francis Crick Institute & UCL Cancer Institute, London, UK

-Jamie Holloway, PhD, Care Life Sciences, Arlington, VA
+Jamie Holloway, PhD, Caris Life Sciences, Arlington, VA

 Susan M. Rosenberg, PhD, Baylor College of Medicine, Houston, TX